nrser/splat-logger/docs/content/features/named-handlers.md

 ```

-Here we create the "splat" version of basic {@pylink logging} formatting (the
+Here we create the "splat" version of basic `logging` formatting (the default
-default formatting when you use {@pylink logging.basicConfig}).
-When a {@pylink
+formatting when you use `logging.basicConfig`).
+When a `splatlog.SplatLogger` is
-splatlog.SplatLogger} is used to log, the record will have a `data` dictionary
+used to log, the record will have a `data` dictionary attached as an attribute.
-attached as an attribute.
-If regular {@pylink logging.Logger} is used, `data`
-won't be there.
+If regular `logging.Logger` is used, `data` won't be there.

 So, what we do is create a subclass of {@pylink logging.Formatter} that creates
 an additional `_splat_style` that appends `" %(data)s"` to the format string.